jharwell/libra/docs/design/philosophy.rst

 a package manager like conan, where it then only is responsible for things related to building and analyzing the code.

+One important consequence of this is that LIBRA minimizes its use of cmake cache variables, preferring to use regular variables as much as possible, so that *if* something is set on the cmdline at configure time, it is actually effective (principle of least surprise).

 Automate Everything
 ===================